ufo-kit/concert/docs/user/topics/experiments.rst

 .. autoclass:: concert.experiments.imaging.Experiment
     :members:

+A basic frame acquisition generator which triggers the camera itself is provided by :func:`.frames`

+.. autofunction:: concert.experiments.imaging.frames

 There are tomography helper functions which make it easier to define the proper settings for conducting a tomographic experiment.